-1.1 Program Administration:
+Subtask 1.1: Program Administration:

 Activities under this element will provide oversight and coordination of the various programs contained in the work program.
 This includes development of the Annual Performance and Expenditure Report (APER) and the Annual Listing of Obligated Projects.
 Accounting records of state and federal funds will be updated and maintained in accordance with federal and state regulations.
+Preparation of grant billing submittals.
 Daily functions include correspondence; record keeping, public relations, meeting preparation, advertisement preparation, etc. Incorporate all FAST Act provisions into existing MPO documents to insure all MPO documents are FAST Act compliant as required by FHWA.

-1.2 Office Equipment and Supplies:
+Subtask 1.2: Office Equipment and Supplies: